DaanDemaecker/DaanDemaecker.github.io/README.md

 ## Private projects

 ### [Vulkan Renderer](https://github.com/DaanDemaecker/VulkanRenderer)
-After graphics programming 1, I was very interested in Rendering APIs, so i looked for more and found Vulkan.
+After graphics programming 1, I was very interested in Rendering APIs, so I looked for more and found Vulkan.
-My curiosity for Vulkan can never be quenched and i try to work for it every day.
+My curiosity for Vulkan can never be quenched and I try to work for it every day.
 ![VulkanRenderer3D](Content/VulkanRenderer3D.gif)